neoviki/iot.data.exchange.over.https/README.md

-Note:
+#### Note:

-Presently client api is written in python and the server app is written in php.
-I am planning add support for other programming languages such as C/C++, Javascript etc.
+Currently, the client API is written in Python, and the server application is written in PHP.
+In the future, support for additional programming languages such as C/C++, JavaScript, and others will be extended.